DenissLarka/jgnucashlib/README.md

 * Improved exception handling/actual working of code with real-life data (not fundamentally different, but rather small repair work -- the code partially did not work in the above-mentioned environment).

 * JUnit-based set of regression test cases (with test data in dedicated test GnuCash file).
-This alone greatly improves security and peace of mind both for users and developers, let alone learning how to actually use the library (in lack of a documentation, simply look into the test cases to understand how to use the lib).
+This alone greatly improves security and peace of mind both for users and developers, let alone learning how to actually use the library (in lack of a proper documentation, simply look into the examples and the test cases to understand how to use the lib).

 * Enhanced type safety and compile-time checks -- both were not always as strict as possible.

-* (Partially) got rid of overly specific and/or obsolete code (e.g., there were methods that only make sense when using the German standard SKR03/04 chart of accounts, or the 19% VAT (originally, until 2006, 16%, which you still could find in the code)).
+* (Partially) got rid of overly specific and/or obsolete code (e.g., there were methods that only make sense when using the german standard SKR03/04 chart of accounts, or the 19% VAT (originally, until 2006, 16%, which you still could find in the code)).

 * Got rid of some redundancies here and there, introduced class `Const` for that (which in turn contains hard-coded values).